Fundacio-i2CAT/SIEVA/README.md

 curl http://127.0.0.1:8081/train?train_pairs={["webserver" : ["webproxy-squid", "webserver-generic", "webserver-nginx"]]}
 ```

 Call this endpoint in order to re-train the model with the existent data.
-The data that will be used is found in an `elasticsearch` database which, so far, requires to be connected to the i2Cat FortiNet VPN to retrieve data from it.

 **`parameters`** : `train_pairs` -> Dictionary made out of _training-label_ : [_train-index0_, _train-index1_, ...]